*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality

 A common test for alkanes and alkenes is bromination (a type of halogenation reaction whereby Br2 is added to the organic compound).

-What happens is that alkanes will not react with the bromine molecule unless under the presence of high temperature or U.V light as discussed last week under substitution, halogenation reaction conditions.
+What happens is that alkanes will not react with the bromine molecule unless under the presence of high temperature or U.V light as we will discuss next week under halogenation, subsititution reactions.